zuberalam007/freelance-contract/README.md

 ####What we need from you

 Below is a list of items I’ll need up front from you.
-Every project is slightly different, so there may be things I’ve missed from this list, but I will let you know as soon as I’am able if I’ve forgotten something we need.
+Every project is slightly different, so there may be things I’ve missed from this list, but I will let you know as soon as I’m able if I’ve forgotten something we need.

 * HTML/CSS Frontend
 * DB Schema